 Try to avoid stressful situations.
-If you feel stressed, sad, tell your doctor or nurse.
+If you feel stressed or sad, tell your doctor or nurse.
 They can refer you to a counselor.

 Ask your doctor about sexual activity.
-Men should not take Viagra, Levitra, Cialis, or any herbal supplements for erection problems without checking with their doctor first.
+Men should not take medicines or any herbal supplements for erection problems without checking with their doctor first.
 These drugs are not safe when used with nitroglycerin.

 Have all of your prescriptions filled before you go home.
 You should take your drugs the way your doctor and nurse have told you to.
-Ask your doctor or nurse if other prescription drugs, herbs, or supplements you have been taking are okay to keep taking.
+Ask your doctor or nurse if you can still take other prescription drugs, herbs, or supplements you have been taking.

 Take your drugs with water or juice.
 Do NOT drink grapefruit juice (or eat grapefruit), since they may change how your body absorbs certain medicines.
 Ask your doctor or pharmacist about this.

-Never just stop taking any of these drugs, or any other drugs you may be taking for diabetes, high blood pressure, or any other medical conditions you may have.
+Never just stop taking any of these drugs.
+Do not stop taking any other drugs you may be taking for diabetes, high blood pressure, or any other medical problems.

-If you are taking a blood thinner, such as warfarin (Coumadin), you may need to have extra blood tests to make sure your dose is correct.
+If you are taking a blood thinner, you may need to have extra blood tests to make sure your dose is correct.